suprithakonaje/suprithakonaje/README.md

 I am an AI/ML Backend Engineer based in the San Francisco Bay Area with 5 years of experience building production grade AI systems that actually ship.
-I love the moment when a hard problem finally clicks — the kind where you scratch your head for days and then feel incredibly satisfied when it all comes together.
+I love the moment when a hard problem finally clicks, the kind where you scratch your head for days and then feel incredibly satisfied when it all comes together.

-Most recently I built LLM powered features, RAG pipelines, and agentic workflows in production at StoryStream (UK), where I owned the company's first AI driven recommendation system end to end — from proof of concept all the way to a 15% improvement in precision and a 10% reduction in latency.
+Most recently I built LLM powered features, RAG pipelines, and agentic workflows in production at StoryStream (UK), where I owned the company's first AI driven recommendation system end to end, from proof of concept all the way to a 15% improvement in precision and a 10% reduction in latency.

 I moved to the US recently and have been building ever since.